Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 What is a politically exposed person?

-However, a PEP is not necessarily involved in any wrongdoing.
+However, a PEP is not necessarily involved in wrongdoing.
 Their position simply provides an opportunity for them to abuse their public office for private gain and launder the proceeds through the financial system.

 Types of PEPs